 Their DC elopement photographer caught such fun moments before their micro wedding!

-What precautions did you take with Coronavirus?
+What precautions did you take?

-Well, first thing’s first, we uninvited 133 people.
+Well, first things first, we uninvited 133 people.
 We didn’t want people to feel pressured into putting their personal health at risk.
 Two weeks prior to the event, we did our best to further limit our already limited social interactions to ensure a clean bill of health for the wedding.

-The day of our ceremony and reception, our key focus was v.
+On the day of our ceremony and reception, our key focus was v.
 It was fairly easy to accomplish during the ceremony.
 We had plenty of space to spread out now that we didn’t have 140 people in attendance.

-During the reception, where folks would be eating and drinking, we rented a large hotel suite so that there was enough room to keep six-feet apart and have a conversation.
+During the reception, where folks would be eating and drinking, we rented a large hotel suite so that there was enough room to keep six feet apart and have a conversation.
 While planning the event, we tried to balance pragmatism, safety, and actually having fun.

 We weren’t perfect in following our guidelines.
-But, we did a good job setting expectations early and sticking to them throughout the weekend.
+But we did a good job setting expectations early and sticking to them throughout the weekend.